Samson-debug/Chase-The-Coin/README.md

 - **Manager initialization order dependency:** Because networked managers (`ScoreManager`, `TimerManager`, `CoinManager`, `UIManager`) are `NetworkBehaviour`s, their `Spawned()` order is non-deterministic.
 Systems that depend on each other must use workarounds — `OnManagerRegistered` event subscriptions or coroutine-based polling — to safely resolve references.
 - **No host migration:** If the host disconnects mid-match, the client will be disconnected and the match is lost.
 There is no fallback or session recovery.
-- **No reconnection handling:** If a client disconnects and reconnects, they are not rejoined to the same session.
-Their previous score is lost.
 - **Player left handling:** `PlayerSpawner` implements `IPlayerLeft` to despawn the leaving player's character, but the remaining player has no UI notification or automatic match-end when the opponent leaves.
-- **Respawn mechanism (partial):** The `Respawn()` method exists in `PlayerController2D` and is triggered on "World Edge" collision, but the networked `_isRespawning` flag path is commented out.
-Respawn currently runs locally on the state authority without a full networked state-machine.
-- **Fixed 2-player limit:** The game does not support spectators or more than 2 players.
-- **No persistent accounts or leaderboards:** Scores are session-only and not stored between matches.
 - **Static spawn points:** Coin and player spawn points are fixed in the scene and not configurable at runtime.

 ---